opensearch-project/project-website/_posts/2025-05-15-optimized-inference-processors.md

 ### Sparse encoding processor

-The [`sparse_encoding` processor](https://docs.opensearch.org/docs/latest/ingest-pipelines/processors/sparse-encoding/) generates sparse vectors from text fields, used in neural sparse retrieval.
+The [`sparse_encoding` processor](https://docs.opensearch.org/docs/latest/ingest-pipelines/processors/sparse-encoding/) generates sparse vectors from text fields used in neural sparse retrieval.

 * **Optimization behavior**: If the text fields in `field_map` are unchanged, the processor skips inference and reuses the existing sparse encoding.